-Soon the sun began to set — and soon Mario and I learned that visiting Osaka in the evening was one of the best decisions of our trip.
+Soon the sun began to set — and I learned that visiting Osaka in the evening was one of the best decisions of my trip.

-The wild and brash neighborhood of Dotonbori lights up at night with neon all over the place, easily making it the best visual spectacle we saw in Japan.
+The wild and brash neighborhood of Dotonbori lights up at night with neon all over the place, easily making it the best visual spectacle I saw in Japan.
 The sunset was absolutely spectacular.

 Even without color, though, it’s still a sight to behold.